hananelmeron2/cTasks/README.md

-this project will contain c project's and tasks. assignment 1,2 of the course c in ariel university
+this project will contain c project's and tasks. assignment 1,2 of the course c in ariel university.
 .